Trumpet Concerto (Davies)

 The Concerto for Trumpet and Orchestra is a composition for trumpet solo and orchestra by the British composer Peter Maxwell Davies.
-The work was commissioned by the Philharmonia Orchestra for its then principal trumpeter John Wallace.
+The trumpet concerto was commissioned by the Philharmonia Orchestra for its then principal trumpeter John Wallace.
 It was given its world premiere by Wallace and the Philharmonia Orchestra under the conductor Giuseppe Sinopoli in Hiroshima on 21 September 1988.

 Composition

 The Trumpet Concerto has a duration of roughly 28 minutes and is composed in three connected movements: